linnealin/roentgen/readme.md

-# Här är instruktionerna
+# Instructions:

-Starta genom att köra kommandot
+Start using command:
 `npm run docs:dev`

-Du kan tjuvtitta på kommandona i package.json
+View more in package.json